KadenShubert/student-mentalhealth-eda/README.md

 The repository contains the following files:

 💾 Student_Mental_health.csv: The dataset contains information about students including Gender, Age, Marital Status, and whether they have Depression, Anxiety, Panic Attacks, or have sought treatment.
-Along with their schooling information GPA, Year of Study, and course
+Along with their schooling information including GPA, Year of study, and their current course

 📔 Student_Mental_Health_Analysis.ipynb: A jupyter notebook containing all Data Analysis, Data Cleaning, and Machine Learning.
 This notebook is only intended to be used with the provided dataset